 During its golden age, Carsulae, supported by agricultural activity in the surrounding area, was prosperous and wealthy.
 Its bucolic setting, its large complex of thermal mineral baths and other public amenities, attracted wealthy and even middle class “tourists” from Rome.

-Recovered inscriptions document the vibrant civic life of Carsuale until at least the reign of the Emperor Vespasian who camped here in 69 AD as he prepared to march on Rome to secure the Imperial title for his master (Tac.
+Recovered inscriptions document the vibrant civic life of Carsuale until at least the reign of Emperor Vespasian who camped here in AD 69 as he prepared to march on Rome to secure the Imperial title for his master (Tac.
 Hist.
 3. 60).

 The city lost its importance when the western branch of Via Flaminia fell into disuse at the end of the 3rd century AD in favour of its faster east branch.
 Carsulae was abandoned in the middle of the 4th century AD, perhaps after an earthquake, and its people probably moved to nearby San Gemini.
 However, a church was built in the 11th century on the foundations of a Roman building many centuries after the site had been abandoned.

 Excavations at the site unearthed a large number of monuments, buildings and inscriptions, forming a picture of a wealthy and politically active municipium.
 However, the town has still not been completely brought back to life and excavations are still underway.
 The excavations are conducted by Emerita Professor Jane Whitehead of Valdosta State University, USA.